 Much like discount European airline Ryanair, America’s budget bus lines first grabbed the spotlight with shockingly low teaser fares.
 But it takes strategy (and luck) to land those rates; in fact, there’s often only one super-cheap seat per ride.
 The best rule: Book weeks in advance.
 Megabus and Tripper sell their $1 seats on a first-come basis, while BoltBus off-loads theirs on a random date to deter scalpers.

 6 Best Budget Bus Companies in the U.S.On September 30, 2011

 They’re eco-conscious and tech-friendly.
 Some serve drinks.
 A few sell tickets for a buck.
-But the best reason to ride one of the new regional bus lines is as simple as two words: gas prices.
+But the best reason to ride a luxury bus service is as simple as two words: gas prices.